alpaca-lang/alpaca/README.md

 ## What Works Already

 - type inferencer with ADTs.
-Tuples for product types and unions for sum.
+Tuples and maps for product types and unions for sum.
 - compile type-checked source to `.beam` binaries
 - simple FFI to Erlang
 - type-safe message flows for processes defined inside MLFE